ApolloAuto/apollo/docs/specs/Navigation/SPAN-IGM-A1_Installation_Guide.md

 When the SPAN-IGM-A1 and the GPS Antenna are in position, the distance from the SPAN-IGM-A1 to the GPS Antenna must be measured.
 The distance should be measured as: X offset, Y offset, and Z offset.

-The center of the IMU and the center of the antenna are labeled on the exterior of the devices.
+The center of the SPAN-IGM-A1 and the center of the antenna are labeled on the exterior of the devices.

 For additional information, visit Page 5 of [the SPAN-IGM™ Quick Start Guide](http://www.novatel.com/assets/Documents/Manuals/GM-14915114.pdf) to view the detailed diagram.

 ### Configuring the GPS and IMU

-Configure the GPS and IMU as shown below.
+Configure the GPS and SPAN-IGM-A1 as shown below.
 The setting can be configured by keying in the following command or loading a batch file in Novatel Connect:

 ```
 WIFICONFIG STATE OFF